-Youth have set Vodafone Egypt as a role model in technological advances such as artificial intelligence, RPA, IoT, Cognitive technologies and applications development.
+Youth have set Vodafone Egypt as a role model in technological advances such as artificial intelligence, RPA, IoT, Cognitive technologies, and application development.

-The online community observed the Hackathon closely to understand the up and coming trends of these technological specializations to understand the ecosystem of inspirational ideas from engineering students, alumnus and existing professionals with successful careers.
+The online community observed the Hackathon closely to understand the up-and-coming trends of these technological specializations and the ecosystem of inspirational ideas from engineering students, alumni, and professionals with successful careers.

-The Hackathon judging panel was formed by key individuals and experienced professionals including: Alexandre Froment-Curtil, Vodafone Egypt CEO, Mohamed Abdallah Enterprise Business Unit Director, Emad Al Azhary, Strategy Director, Karim Eid C. Marketing Digital Director, and Amani Rabei, Vodafone Shared Services Egypt Director, Eng.
-Mohamed Sami, Head of Technology Shared Services Egypt, in addition to having Maha Rashad, CEO ITIDA.
+The Hackathon judging panel was formed by key individuals and experienced professionals, including Alexandre Froment-Curtil, Vodafone Egypt CEO; Mohamed Abdallah, Enterprise Business Unit Director, Emad Al Azhary, Strategy Director, Karim Eid C. Marketing Digital Director; and Amani Rabei, Vodafone Shared Services Egypt Director, Eng.
+Mohamed Sami, Head of Technology Shared Services Egypt, in addition to Maha Rashad, CEO of ITIDA.

 Here are the three winners that have inspired us all to look upon the next generation of techies in the country.

 A platform that connects people with disabilities and volunteers who want to help them with simple daily tasks.
-Volunteering can be either paid, if it’s an urgent request for help, or free of charge.
+Volunteering can be paid, if it’s an urgent request for help, or free.

 2. Robabikya (Vodafone advised them to rename it Bikya)

-Founded by Salma Medhat, Ahmed Hisham, Ahmed Zaki, Amr Ahmed and Mohamed Hussein, “Robabikya” is a waste management mobile application that let users trade their trash for cash, in exchange of having discounts on online shopping platforms other services.
+Founded by Salma Medhat, Ahmed Hisham, Ahmed Zaki, Amr Ahmed, and Mohamed Hussein, “Robabikya” is a waste management mobile application that lets users trade their trash for cash in exchange for having discounts on online shopping platforms and other services.

-A 3-part system that helps to alleviate obstacles for people with communication hardships, (mainly paralyzed and MS patients).
-The first system is a sensor-based glove to sense the patient’s fingers movements and match them with a corresponding request from the patient, the second one is the PC application, which displays the request.
+A 3-part system helps alleviate obstacles for people with communication hardships (mainly paralyzed and MS patients).
+The first system is a sensor-based glove to sense the patient’s finger movements and matches them with a corresponding patient request; the second is the PC application, which displays the request.

-It can also enable the patient to use the glove to write on the on-screen keyboard provided in it.
+It can also enable the patient to use the glove to write on the on-screen keyboard.
 While the third part is the mobile application, which should be with the patient’s overseer, and it will directly receive messages from the patient through the PC application in case he/she needs help.

-It is a big surprise that the innovative ParaZtec is an innovative system that was implemented by a team of high school students named; Mazen Kazem Mahmoud, Mahmoud Adel Mohamed, Ahmed Haris Ibrahim and Mohamed Ayman.
+It is a big surprise that ParaZtec is an innovative system implemented by a team of high school students named; Mazen Kazem Mahmoud, Mahmoud Adel Mohamed, Ahmed Haris Ibrahim, and Mohamed Ayman.